membrane/api-gateway/distribution/examples/openapi/README.md

 # OpenAPI Validation

-Membrane can validate requests and responses against OpenAPI definitions like:
+Membrane can validate requests and responses against OpenAPI definitions and check:

 - Methods and paths
 - Query and path parameters